GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 For the **messages** part of the **MSGLEVEL** the meaning is:
-0 Don't print allocation messages unless the job abnormally terminates 1 Print all allocation messagees
+0 Don't print allocation messages unless the job abnormally terminates 1 Print all allocation messages

 **Allocation** messages show the physical device that was allocated for the data sets used